DAY 1: JHB – BUSH LODGE

 This afternoon we enjoy a game experience that will allow us to appreciate the fauna and flora of the Zulu Kingdom

 – Bush Walk

 DAY 7 – 8: DRAKENSBERG

-Traveling inland today, we pass through a tranquil region of rolling hills, but don’t be fooled, this region has hosted many historic wars – fought over time by the Zulu’s, the Boers (pioneer settlers), the British, and many others fighting for a stake in Africa.
-Our lunch stop will be at one of the famous battlefields in the area where we will have time to learn a bit more about this fascinating time in the South African history.
+Traveling inland today, we pass through a tranquil region of rolling hills, but don’t be fooled, this region has hosted many historic wars fought over time by the Zulu’s, the Boers (pioneer settlers), the British, and many others fighting for a stake in Africa.
+Our lunch stop will be at one of the famous battlefields in the area where we will have time to learn a bit more about this fascinating time in South Africa’s history.

 We spend two nights here in cozy log cabins surrounded by breath taking views and will have a day of hiking, exploring, and simply enjoying the wonders of this national heritage site.
 A walk to the San Rock Art gallery is well worth the effort.
 Pony trekking is also available.